Survey-Buddy/surveybuddy-frontend/README.md

 #### **1. Conditional Logic**

 - Conditional statements are used to handle various application states and behaviours.
 Examples include:
-  - Checking if required fields are provided in the backend before processing API requests.
+  - Checking if required fields are provided before conditionally rendering forms.
   - Verifying user authentication and authorisation using middleware before allowing access to protected routes.
-  - Dynamically rendering UI elements based on user roles or data availability.
+  - Dynamically rendering UI elements based on if a user is signed in or data availability.

 #### **2. Loops and Iteration**

 - Iterative logic is applied in key areas of the application, such as:
   - Mapping over datasets to dynamically generate UI elements (e.g., survey lists, form inputs).
-  - Iterating over responses from the database to format or filter data for specific frontend needs.
+  - Iterating over responses from the database to format or filter data for specific question result charts and graphs.

 #### **3. Error Handling**